 Investors also don’t want to take any risks when it comes to a security breach.
 Not only do they open themselves up to financial risk but they could be named in a lawsuit — a risk that’s enough to spook them out of a deal.
 The SEC recently proposed new cybersecurity risk management rules for investors that would require them to “adopt and implement written cybersecurity policies and procedures designed to address cybersecurity risks that could harm advisory clients and fund investors.”
 So if a sound security posture isn’t already in place, they might be inclined to walk.

-Make your investment count
+As an SME Make your cyber investment count

 Rather than looking at cybersecurity as an expense, look at it as an investment that pays off the sooner you incorporate it into your environment.
 The risks and costs of a data breach or cyber debt only increase as you grow, so you’re better off investing in security tools, services, and best practices now, so your security grows with your company.